What to see and Where to go in Western Australia

 - Margaret River – visit a few of the cellar doors for some tastings

-- Hamelin Bay – meet a manta ray or two
+- Hamelin Bay – meet a manta ray or two on this white sand beach

 - William Bay National Park – see the magical Greens Pools & Elephant Rocks, they are etched in our memories